bsovin/Machine-Learning-for-Botnet-Detection/README.md

 It retrieves more than 80 columns from *.PCAP files and converts them to *.CSV files.

 The mentioned *.CSV files used as end-files by the program.

+Values that used for results validation are Accurracy, Prescision, Recall, and F1-Score.
+Also, a confusion matrix used to determine False Positive/Negative, True Positive/Negative rate.
+Results illustrated in Results.zip file.